crusher-dev/docsv2/docs/cli.md

 To troubleshoot issues with the Crusher CLI, the following may be useful:

 - Make sure the latest version of the Crusher CLI is installed.
-Get the installed version by running `npx crusher-cli --version`.
+Get the installed version by running `npx crusher.dev--version`.
 - Make sure the latest Node LTS is installed.
 See [Node & npm](/docs/intro/environment#node-npm) environment setup.
 - The crusher cli will require internet connection for saving and running test.
 - Crusher cli works with only .git enabled repositories.